penut85420/FriesMeowLinebot/README.md

 # FriesMeowLineBot

-You can send any messages to Fries Meow, and she will reply you "喵" and a picture of her.
+You can send any messages to Fries Meow, and she will reply "喵" and a picture of her to you.